-- If development is in the form of a dual occupancy, the additional controls for dual C11 occupancies in Part B, Chapter B3 General Development Controls of this DCP also apply (refer to Section B3.8 Additional controls for development other than dwelling houses) . - C12 Significant backyard toilet structures on rear laneways are to be retained in place if they are one of a group of at least two adjacent original toilets. - C13 Significant 'night soil' passageways are to be retained in place and interpreted without additional structures other than fencing. - epealed by which are a second C14 Significant ancillary structures including stables, coach houses and wells in the rear yard
+- C11 If development is in the form of a dual occupancy, the additional controls for dual occupancies in Part B, Chapter B3 General Development Controls of this DCP also apply (refer to Section B3.8 Additional controls for development other than dwelling houses). - C12 Significant backyard toilet structures on rear laneways are to be retained in place if they are one of a group of at least two adjacent original toilets. - C13 Significant 'night soil' passageways are to be retained in place and interpreted without additional structures other than fencing. - C14 Significant ancillary structures including stables, coach houses and wells in the rear yard are to be retained in place.